-If you love sound and the creation of it Sonic Arts takes this concept into a fully fledged discipline in its own right.
-Sound isn't just used in music, it can be nature, accoustic effects, electronic noise, imitation and media.
-In arts terms you have all of these methods which you can create many techniques with to engage with your audience.
-Aberdeen develops your knowledge of sonic arts and sound technology to build a strong portfolio towards your ideal career area.
+If you love sound and the creation of it, the MMus Sonic Arts takes this concept into a fully-fledged discipline.
+Sound is much more than music.
+It is all around us in nature, acoustic effects, electronic noise, imitation and media.
+These can all be manipulated and crafted to engage with your audience.
+The MMus Sonic Arts at the University of Aberdeen develops your knowledge of sonic arts and sound technology, to build a strong portfolio towards your ideal career.

 The MMus in Sonic Arts prepares students for careers in creative industries and artistic, commercial and academic research where creative approaches to sound are in demand.
 The programme offers not only a comprehensive overview of sonic arts from historical and theoretical viewpoints, but also hands-on, practical and skills-based core courses that can help students design and realise original sound projects throughout the programme and build a strong portfolio as a sound artist.

 - On Campus Learning

 - A Survey of Sonic Arts: History, Theory and Practice (MU5009) - 30 Credit Points

 Students will be exposed to and learn about the history and development of the sonic arts through six key themes, each of which will be delivered through one two-hour lecture and one three-hour seminar.
 The six key themes will be drawn from a pool of themes which will reflect the learning interests of the cohort of students.
 These might include areas such as Early Development of Electronic Instruments, Computer Music, Acousmatic Music, Listening, Sound as Art, Spatialisation, Space and Place and Networked Music

 Plus, select one of the following courses or any other MLitt course agreed by the programme coordinator.